-As chronic pain develops, it is not uncommon for patients to develop bad habits relative to sleep hygiene without even realizing it.
-An example of poor sleep hygiene habits includes such things as varying the time that one goes to bed and awakens in the morning, taking naps during the day, engaging in stressful activities such as paying bills while laying in bed, staying in bed most of the day, among other things.
-Good sleep hygiene habits include the following:
+As chronic pain develops, patients may develop poor sleeping habits without even realizing it.
+These habits may include such things as varying the time that one goes to bed and awakens in the morning, taking naps during the day, staying in bed most of the day, or engaging in stressful activities—such as checking work emails while in bed.

 In This Article: